joegeoffrey/store_manager/README.md

-This is a Store Manager web application that helps store owners manage sales and product inventory records.
+This is a store manager web application that helps store owners manage sales and product inventory records.
 This application is meant for use in a single store.